-Often though it’s more inexperienced photographers who are overwhelmed with the learning curve involved in getting to grips with taking pictures.
+Often though it’s more inexperienced photographers who are overwhelmed with the learning curve involved with taking pictures.
 Digital cameras are certainly complex pieces of equipment.
-But when you also feel you have to pick up and run with Photoshop all at the same time, you can understanding why some folk might wish to prioritise their efforts.
+But when you also feel you have to pick up and run with Photoshop all at the same time, you can understand why some folk might wish to prioritise their efforts.

 Perhaps this is where the idea that photography is the action of pressing the shutter release comes from.

-But some take the next step – just because it’s all difficult, it’s just not fair that other people produce better work.
-And then they start suggesting, ever so subtly, that people a little further ahead on the learning curve are cheating – I mean, it’s photography after all, not computing ….
-The first you usually hear of this is when one of these people catches wind of you tweaking the contrast in one of your pictures in Lightroom, and suddenly you’re doing digital imaging, not photography.
+But some take the next step.
+Just because it’s all difficult, it’s just not fair that other people produce better work.
+And then they start suggesting, ever so subtly, that people a little further ahead on the learning curve are cheating.
+I mean, it’s photography after all, not computing… The first you usually hear of this is when someone catches you tweaking the contrast in Lightroom.
+Suddenly you’re doing digital imaging.
 And everyone just knows digital imaging is morally inferior to photography.